Newsom knocks Target CEO for pulling LGBTQ merchandise from stores

 “Wake up America.
 This doesn’t stop here.
 You’re black?
 You’re Asian?
 You’re Jewish?
 You’re a woman?
 You’re next,” the California governor continued.

-On Tuesday, Target announced it was making “adjustments to our plans” to promote and sell Pride Month merchandise, which has been on sale since the beginning of May, ahead of Pride Month in June.
+On Tuesday, Target announced it was making “adjustments to our plans” to promote and sell Pride Month merchandise, which has been on sale since the beginning of May, ahead of Pride Month, which is June.
 Target attributed the decision to “volatile circumstances” that were impacting staff’s “sense of safety and well-being while at work.”

 Target did not say which items would be removed from shelves but confirmed it moved its Pride merchandise to the back of some stores in the South.

-“Since introducing this year’s collection, we’ve experienced threats impacting our team members’ sense of safety and well-being while at work,” Target’s statement read Tuesday. ”Given these volatile circumstances, we are making adjustments to our plans, including removing items that have been at the center of the most significant confrontational behavior.”
+“Since introducing this year’s collection, we’ve experienced threats impacting our team members’ sense of safety and well-being while at work,” Target’s statement read. ”Given these volatile circumstances, we are making adjustments to our plans, including removing items that have been at the center of the most significant confrontational behavior.”

-The announcement from the retail giant comes as the debate over the legality of some gender-affirming health care continue to play out in states, with some banning its administration to minors.
+Debate over the legality and morality of some gender-affirming health care has increased in recent years, with some states banning its administration to minors.
 Bud Light also recently received public backlash from some of its consumers after partnering with trans influencer Dylan Mulvaney as part of a social media campaign.